Rivers of Joy (song)

-"Rivers of Joy" is a song recorded by German pop group No Angels.
-It was written by Swedish composing duo Petterson & Haze, consisting of Hans Andersson and Niklas Petterson, and produced by Peter Ries for the band's debut studio album, Elle'ments, released in March 2001.
-An anthemic song about self-empowerment, the dance-pop track combines elements of gospel music and eurodance with prominent usage of a piano sample.
+"Rivers of Joy" is a song recorded by all-female German pop group No Angels.
+It was written by Hans Andersson and Niklas Petterson from Swedish composing duo Petterson & Haze and recorded by the band for their debut studio album, Elle'ments (2001).
+Production on the track was helmed by German musician Peter Ries.

-The composition was released as the album's second single in German-speaking Europe on 30 April 2001 upon the major success of debut single "Daylight in Your Eyes".
+The song was released by Cheyenne Records as the album's second single on 30 April 2001.
 The song reached the top ten in Germany and Switzerland.
 This however, made "Rivers of Joy" the lowest-charting single of the Elle'ments era, as both singles of the reissue charted significantly higher.
 An accompanying music video for "Rivers of Joy" was directed by Robert Bröllochs and filmed in Groß-Gerau, Germany in early April 2001.
 It featured the group as marble statues, awakening to life in a museum of art.

 Background

 "Rivers of Joy" was written by Swedish composing duo Petterson & Haze, consisting of Hans Andersson and Niklas Petterson, and produced and mixed by frequent No Angels collaborator, German musician Peter Ries, for Cheyenne Media.
 All music was recorded by Ries at DPB Studios in New York City.
 Ossi Schaller played the guitar, with Ulf Zwerger assisting in its audio engineering, while Dirk Kurock and Trevor Hurst served as Pro Tools editors.
 Martin Faulwasser and Mecx and their assistant Martin Zehetbauer oversaw the recording of the vocals at the Westpark Studios in Munich, with Popstars coach Robert Bicknell assisting in vocal coaching.
 Additional background vocals were provided by singers Gina Dunn, Joan Faulkner, and Charlemaine Thomas-Schmidtner, and were arranged by Ries.